 In line with current Government guidelines as to the control of coronavirus, we are continuing to adapt our working practices.

-For patients of all species we are asking that clients do not enter the building unless this is unavoidable.
-To this end we have locked our front door.
+For patients of all species we continue to request that clients do not enter the building unless this is unavoidable.

 Work for production animals continues as normal.
 Emergency cover will always take priority.

 Visits should take place in well-ventilated areas / outside and animals should be restrained to allow a 2 metre (cow length) distance between vet and farm staff.

 For up to date information regarding TB testing, the TB Hub website is an excellent resource and can be accessed here.

 Our Saltash and Looe branches have re-opened for appointments.
 Further information can be found on our Saltash and Looe pages.

 We have adapted our working practises in order to continue to protect both our staff and our clients.

 We are continuing to carry out telephone consultations, and are also carrying out consultations at the practice where deemed appropriate.

 Telephone consultations are charged at a reduced rate from our standard consultation; if a physical examination is consequently deemed necessary there will be no charge for the initial telephone consultation and the appointment will be charged at the normal rate.